Mechuka: Politics

-Mechuka is an election constituency of Arunachal Pradesh Legislative Assembly.
-As of June 2019, the MLA elected from Mechuka constituency is Pasang Dorjee Sona.
+Menchukha is an election constituency of Arunachal Pradesh Legislative Assembly.
+As of June 2024, the MLA elected from Mechuka constituency is Pasang Dorjee Sona.

 Demographics

 Menchukha/Mechukha Valley is home to the people of the Memba and Adi people.
-Other local people include Tagin tribes.
+Other local people include the Tagin tribes.
 The current MLA (August-2016) of Mechuka constituency is Pasang Dorjee Sona.

-Religions practiced in the valley include Mahayana Buddhism, Donyi-Poloism, and Christianity.
+Religions practised in the valley include Nyingmapa Buddhism, Donyi-Poloism, and Christianity.
 Mechukha is known for both its religious and historical significance.
-The 400-year-old Samten Yongcha monastery of Mahayana Buddhist sect is a contemporary of the much-revered Tawang Monastery.A research report claimed that foundation of the Samten Yongcha monastery is older than that of Tawang Monastery.
+The 400-year-old Samten Yongcha monastery of Vajrayana Buddhism is a contemporary of the much-revered Tawang Monastery.

 The languages spoken in Mechuka are Tshangla, Adi, Tagin, Hindi, and English.
-There is no evidence of Tshangla still being spoken in Menchukha valley.
+There is no evidence of Tshangla still being spoken in Menchukha Valley.
 Instead, the people speak Memba, which is a Bodish language made up of a mixture of various Bodic varieties (dwags-po, kong-po, brag-gsum mtsho-'khor), East Bodish Tawang Monpa, Tshangla and some Tani loans.
-Some Memba people still speak Tawang Monpa.In and around the periphery of Mechukha town and especially Mechukha Circle, population is dominated by Memba tribe.
+Some Memba people still speak Tawang Monpa.
+In and around the periphery of Mechukha town and especially Mechukha Circle, population is dominated by Memba tribe.